Upcoming Workshop: Cherishing in Romance — 17 January, 2026, Lausanne • Early Bird ends 15 Dec Learn more

 The Murky Waters of Relationship

 One of the most difficult concepts for me to introduce to couples who often bicker is the possibility that “there is no objective truth in romantic relationships”; there are only perspectives, experiences, assumptions, interpretations and echos of old wounding.
 All of those muddy the waters when we’re discussing topics of importance.
+This is the kind of stuck loop I often see in couples counselling in Switzerland — two people locked in battle over who is right, when the deeper work is learning how to see and hear each other.

 And while we’re arguing and debating who’s the sole keeper of truth, we feel stuck in the Matrix, running on code most often written decades ago.

 Sure, there are many domains in life where “wrong” and “right” are of the utmost importance: a court of law, for example, or the entire domain of science.
 When working your way down a shopping list, or when doing your taxes.
-Having knowledge and understanding of facts is necessary to navigate life and to make decisions all the way from the international political level down to setting household budgets.
+Having knowledge and understanding of facts is necessary to navigate life and to make decisions all the way from the international political level down to setting household budgets

 Like many others, I, too, am very suspicious of the trend of late among many to question established facts.
 ‘Fake news’ has done a great deal of damage to the cohesion of societies and has led to a nasty polarisation in many countries.
 Denial of scientific facts is putting the welfare of future generations at risk, in unacceptable manners.